Skip to content

 Popular custody models for bitcoin today all come with inherent flaws:

 • By leaving bitcoin with centralized custodians, you give up all of your rights to that bitcoin.
-Until you take self custody, that bitcoin is subject to all kinds of risk, such as online hacks, bankruptcy filings, or other criminal activity.
+Until you take self custody, that bitcoin is subject to all kinds of risk, such as exchange failures, online hacks, bankruptcy filings, or other criminal activity.

-• Traditional multisig exposes your bitcoin to more points of risk and complexity that may otherwise hinder a setup that could’ve worked with just singlesig security.
+• Traditional multisig exposes your bitcoin to more points of risk and complexity that may otherwise hinder a setup that could’ve worked with singlesig security.

 The technical learning curve of multisig prevents many that could benefit from a blend of distributed custody, but up until recent years, there haven’t been any mainstream products offering to mitigate that risk for the user.